monkeyman192/NMS.py/README.md

 pymhf run nmspy
 ```

 This will display some config options to complete.
 The only option to consider is the location of the mods folder.
-It is recommended that you create a new folder inside the normal MODS folder which can dontain all the python scripts you want to be run.
+It is recommended that you create a new folder inside the normal MODS folder which can contain all the python scripts you want to be run.

 If NMS.py starts up successfully you should see two extra windows; an auto-created GUI from pyMHF, and a terminal window which will show the logs for pyMHF.